 She had gone back to bed and he had lain down on the covers beside her, taking her in his arms.

 They had fallen asleep in each others arms, but in the night his nightmare had roused her from sleep.
 He had cried out, calling for Toronado, but he hadn't wanted to talk about it.
-When she had woken up in the morning he was gone.
+When she had woken up in the morning, he had left.

 "I've respected your silence when you came to me that night, but I think you should talk about it.
 You can't keep everything to yourself."
 Victoria squeezed his hand.
 "You never told me all about these days, but I need to know now when there is going to be an investigation about it."